-Stefan Gleason — Director
+Stefan Gleason — Chairman

 Gleason currently leads marketing, publishing, and real estate companies as well.
 Previously, Gleason served as Vice President of the National Right to Work Legal Defense Foundation in Springfield, Virginia.
 Gleason is a graduate of the University of Florida with a BA degree in Political Science.